OrianaVenture/VentureValheim/MultiplayerTweaks/README.md

 ## Introduction

 Commonly requested tweaks for servers and single player modes.
-Toggle the Valkyrie, track Hugin tutorials, customize arrival messages, hide the Haldor map pin, PVP options, and more!
+Toggle the Valkyrie, track Hugin tutorials, customize arrival messages, hide the Haldor/Hildir map pins, PVP options, and more!

 ## Features